 The student is given notice by the Secretary of when and where the hearing will take place.
 If the there is any problem with the hearing time the student must notify the Secretary immediately.

-The student is responsible for notifying their witness(es) about the hearing.
+The student is responsible for notifying their witness(es), representatives, or support person (if any) about the hearing.